 Because the hemorrhoid is an imbalance between the blood going to the rectum (via the arteries) and the blood going away from the rectum (via the veins), if there is more blood going to the rectum than going away, blood begins to pool in the dilated anal cushions/veins forming a hemorrhoid.

 Most treatments currently offered focus on treating the veins directly however the embolization procedure actually treats the problem from the arterial side by blocking the blood flow flowing into the hemorrhoid tissue instead of surgically removing the damaged anal cushions haemorrhoids.
 So, in essence, this is a great way of preventing haemorrhoid formation too!
 By reducing the blood flowing into the haemorrhoid it does not enlarge, bleed or cause pain.

 Hemorrhoid embolization is a newly established way of treating the symptoms of hemorrhoids before having to commit to more permanent but more painful surgeries.

-A small catheter is placed into the radial artery in front of the wrist which is then navigated through the body and into the superior rectal artery which supplies the haemorrhoids.
-The procedure is performed under image guidance using specialised X-ray machines and contrast dye.
-A road map of the arteries allows the interventional radiologist to access the appropriate arteries and block them using specialised microcoils which form a small ‘nest’ in the artery blocking off blood flow to the haemorrhoids which causes them to shrink.
+A small catheter is placed into the radial artery (the artery in the wrist) which is then navigated through the body and into the superior rectal artery which supplies the haemorrhoids.
+The procedure is performed under image guidance which uses specialised X-ray machines and contrast dye to create a ‘road map’ of the arteries.This allows the interventional radiologist to access the appropriate arteries and block them using specialised micro-coils ( made of a special platinum alloy) which form a small ‘nest’ in the artery blocking off blood flow to the haemorrhoids which causes them to shrink.

-A small wrist band with a balloon is applied to your wrist to stop the bleeding which is then taken off in the ward
+A small wrist band with a balloon is then applied to the small pinhole in your wrist after the catheter is removed.
+This is to prevent bleeding at the access point to the artery and is then taken off in the ward.

 How Long Does The Procedure Take?